The confluence of technology and law

 The firm recently completed a prototype of a self-enforcing smart contract that can be used specifically in software escrow agreements, but which is representative of the type of smart contracts that are likely to become common fixtures in the legal world.
 The project was spearheaded by Kevin Shook (Litigation), Matt Schantz (IP), Dan Duncan (Head of Technology), and Ron Benedict (Lead Blockchain Programmer).

-FBT’s blockchain team is nationally active in the blockchain community, including being members of both the Lawyers’ Committee of the Chamber of Digital Commerce and members of the Digital Currency and Ledger Defense Coalition.
+FBT’s blockchain team is nationally active in the blockchain community, including being members the Lawyers’ Committee of the Chamber of Digital Commerce, the Tennessee Blockchain Alliance and the Digital Currency and Ledger Defense Coalition.